 All new incoming undergraduate students are required to attend Orientation, where you will meet with an academic adviser and register for your first semester of classes.
 You'll receive an invitation to register for Orientation after you have been admitted.

 Transfer guides for all Iowa community colleges and a selection of Illinois community colleges are available to help you identify courses that will satisfy Tippie College of Business admission requirements.
 Students transferring from an Iowa community college or Blackhawk College with an AA degree will have all general education requirements met with the exception of World Language.
-Completion of an AA degree and general education requirements is not required for admission to TCOB if 60 hours and prerequisite courses are completed.
+Completion of an AA degree and general education requirements is not required for admission to TCOB.

 Students from all other colleges or universities can identify courses that satisfy UI requirements using the Transfer Equivalency search tool on ISIS.
 Select the institution you are attending, followed by the Tippie College of Business in the drop-down menus provided.